-Mumps is a viral infection.
-The infection causes fever and swelling of the parotid glands.
+Mumps is an infection of the parotid glands.

 These glands are located on the side of the face, near the ear.
 Because of the mumps

 vaccine, this condition is not as common as it once was in the United States.